-Make your own DIY Fairy Crowns or Tiaras
+Make your own DIY Fairy Crowns or Headbands

-A DIY fairy crown is a sure sign of Spring, especially for Mayday.
+A DIY fairy crown is such a pretty accessory for a little girl.
+Flower crowns are such a pretty whimsical craft to make for playing pretend fairy princess or a special little girls birthday party.
 Little girls are so adorable in all things feminine, pinks, whites, lavenders, lace, linens, florals, sparkles and frills, so these little crowns come alive when played with.
+It was a magical feeling watching the little ones dance around the yard in their simple flower crowns. d

-The crowns are adjustable making the crowns easier to fit.
+I did some looking online and found these general head size guidelines to make the flower crowns.
 General head size for a 3-5-year-old is 20”, for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.

 3 flower sprays ( flowers 1 ” or less)